by John Ellis

 Starting with the Curse recorded in Genesis 3, and tying my short, ill-articulated diatribe against inductive Bible studies, word studies, and the overall lack of understanding of the mechanics of storytelling back into the discussion about the differences between men and women, complementarians who use the Curse in this manner are guilty of a reductionist interpretation of a poem that, contradicting the complementarian interpretation, is a poem that is actually intended to push the reader to see universal applications.
 The Fall changes humanity’s relationship with their God, with each other, and with creation.
 Things are no longer “good” as God repeatedly declared throughout Genesis 1.
 The problems (the curses) have universal implications.
 Familial relationships are now tainted by sin and under the Curse.
 Of course, the painful aspect of the physical act of childbearing (biology) applies only to women (we all know that), but the overall fracturing of relationships extends to fathers and children, too.
 Likewise, when women plant a garden, the fracturing of the relationship with the soil/creation applies to them, too.
 It’s interpretive malfeasance to take a reductionist perspective and absolutize it into gender norms.

-Moving ahead to Titus 2, many complementarians either don’t know the cultural context Paul was writing into or they choose to willfully ignore that context in order to protect their own a priori and culturally based gender cues/expectations.
+Moving ahead to Titus 2, especially verse 5, many complementarians either don’t know the cultural context Paul was writing into or they choose to willfully ignore that context in order to protect their own a priori and culturally (Victorian and Aristotelian) based gender cues/expectations.

 In the passage, from his work titled On Agriculture, Cato encourages the vilicus to make sure that the vilica is diligent in her work within the household, going so far as to say, “She must not go out for dinner or circulate socially.”
 In other words, “she needs to stay home where she belongs.”